 (My) Recommended Format: A Bound Book

 There has been many, many discussions on the VEX Forum about whether a bound notebook is superior to a 3-ring binder, whether handwritten or typed is better, etc. (Search for “engineering notebook” on the VEX Forum if you’re inclined to read them.)
-The REC official description says, “A bound quad-ruled notebook is the preferred format.
-The notebook should never be edited.”
-This simple description includes the words “preferred format”, which is the source of much online disagreement.
-While this year that phrase remains unchanged, the Design Award Rubric now gives a 3-point bonus for a bound notebook in lieu of a 3-ring binder.
+The REC official description says, “A bound quad-ruled notebook is the preferred format. … The notebook should never be edited.”
+This simple description includes the words “preferred format”, which has been the source of much online disagreement.
+While that phrase remains unchanged, as of 2017–18 the Design Award Rubric now gives a 3-point bonus for a bound notebook in lieu of a 3-ring binder.
 Some teams still find, for many different reasons, that the binder approach works better for their team, and will continue doing things that way, with the understanding now that they will not get the 3 bonus points.

 This clarification in the official scoring document will serve to alleviate some judging disparities and variability between events.
 At one Starstruck state championship event, the judges refused to accept any notebooks that were not bound; all teams that had maintained 3-ring notebooks throughout the year (and had been submitting them for evaluation at tournaments all year long) were immediately out of the running for most judged awards at that tournament.
 Needless to say, many teams were devastated (and irate).
 Now, judges will have no reason to reject a 3-ring binder or to assume that it is not allowed, and will be one step toward greater judging consistency.